creativetimofficial/react-notification-alert/README.md

 ### *autoDismiss*
 This prop is used to tell the notification after how many **seconds** to auto close.
-If is set to a value lower than 0, then the notification will not auto close.
+If is set to a value lower than or equal to 0, then the notification will not auto close.

 ## Example code